-- We use temperature and specific humidity profiles between the surface and 500 hPa from 32 Arctic radiosounding stations north of 65°N for the winter months (DJF) of 2009-2018.
+We use temperature and specific humidity profiles between the surface and 500 hPa from 32 Arctic radiosounding stations north of 65° N for the winter months (DJF) of 2009-2018.
 These were taken from the Integrated Global Radiosonde Archive version 2 (IGRA V2) (Durre et al., 2006; Durre and Yin, 2008; Ferreira et al., 2019), a global dataset of quality-assured radiosonde data.
-In IGRA V2, temperature and specific humidity data are provided at the mandatory pressure levels defined by the World Meteorological Organization, and at significant levels where a sounding variable deviates a specified amount from linearity.
-The level of uncertainty of the data and the amount of vertical levels reported vary in time and space, as radiosonde types and data analysis procedures vary between countries.
+In IGRA V2, temperature and specific humidity data are provided at the mandatory pressure levels defined by the World Meteorological Organization and at significant levels where a sounding variable deviates a specified amount from linearity.
+The level of uncertainty in the data and the number of vertical levels reported vary in time and space as radiosonde types and data analysis procedures vary between countries.
 At some of the stations, there were also changes in the radiosonde type during the study period.
 Information on radiosonde types used at individual stations as well uncertainty characterization of radiosonde types is not easily obtainable.
-Temperature uncertainty of Russian radiosondes is likely a factor of two larger than for more modern radiosonde types (Naakka et al., 2019; Ingleby, 2017), and their humidity measurements clearly suffer from cloud - 125 contamination above mid-level clouds (Ingleby, 2017).
+Temperature uncertainty in Russian radiosondes is likely a factor of 2 larger than for more modern radiosonde types (Naakka et al., 2019; Ingleby, 2017), and their humidity measurements clearly suffer from cloud contamination above mid-level clouds (Ingleby, 2017).
 We have not adjusted for inhomogeneities due to changes in instrumentation or observation practices.

-Utqiaġvik (formerly known as Barrow) and Sodankylä stations, studied in more detail in this paper, are part of GCOS Reference Upper-Air Network (GRUAN; https://www.gruan.org/), established to provide high quality sounding observations with traceable uncertainty assessment and documented practices.
-During the study period, Vaisala RS92 radiosondes were used at the stations, replaced with Vaisala RS41 radiosondes in 2017 and 2018 at Sodankylä and Utqiaġvik, respectively.
-Uncertainty of Vaisala R92 radiosondes is estimated to be approximately 0.5°C for temperature and 5% for relative humidity (Dirksen et al., 2014) consistent with manufacturer information.
-Jensen et al. (2016) compared performance of Vaisala RS41 radiosonde against Vaisala RS92 radiosonde, using the twinsounding method, concluding that differences were typically much smaller than these uncertainty estimates.
+Utqiagvik (formerly known as Barrow) and Sodankylä stations, studied in more detail in this paper, are part of the GCOS Reference Upper-Air Network (GRUAN), established to provide high-quality sounding observations with traceable uncertainty assessment and documented practices.
+During the study period, Vaisala RS92 radiosondes were used at the stations, replaced with Vaisala RS41 radiosondes in 2017 and 2018 at Sodankylä and Utqiagvik, respectively.
+Uncertainty in Vaisala R92 radiosondes is estimated to be approximately $0.5 \,^{\circ}$ C for temperature and 5% for relative humidity (Dirksen et al., 2014), consistent with manufacturer information.
+Jensen et al. (2016) compared performance of the Vaisala RS41 radiosonde against the Vaisala RS92 radiosonde using the twin-sounding method, concluding that differences were typically much smaller than these uncertainty estimates.

-Cloud cover observations at 27 of the radiosounding stations were taken from the Integrated Surface Database (ISD) at 6 hour intervals.
-For remaining Arctic stations, the percentage of missing data was ≥30% and these stations were not included.
-Incoming and outgoing longwave radiation, used to define radiatively clear and cloudy cases at Sodankylä and Utqiaġvik, was measured with Kipp&Zonen CG4 and CGR4 pyrgeometers, and with Eppley PIR, respectively.
+Cloud cover observations at 27 of the radiosounding stations were taken from the Integrated Surface Database (ISD) at 6 h intervals.
+For the remaining Arctic stations, the percentage of missing data was \geq 30 %, and these stations were not included.
+Incoming and outgoing longwave radiation, used to define radiatively clear and cloudy cases at Sodankylä and Utqiaġvik, was measured with Kipp&Zonen CG4 and CGR4 pyrgeometers and with the Eppley PIR pyrgeometer, respectively.